jtpaulo/jtpaulo.github.io/_pages/supervision.md

 **2023** - Ricardo Macedo.
 User-level Software-Defined Storage Data Planes.
 Co-advised with José Pereira.

-# MSc Thesis Supervision

-### Ongoing:
+### MSc

-**2024** - Daniel Du.
-Automated Security Testing in CI/CD Pipelines for Infrastructure as Code (IaC).
+**2025** - Rui Pedro Oliveira.
+Efficient Deduplication for the SPDK Framework.

+**2025** - Carlos Machado.
+Bridging the Gap: A Comparison of the Design, Efficiency, and Fidelity of eBPF Libraries.
+Co-advised with Tânia Esteves

+**2025** - Ana Rita Vaz.
+Characterizing and Predicting the I/O Patterns of HPC Applications.
 Co-advised with Tânia Esteves.

-**2024** - Ana Rita Vaz.
-I/O Characterization of HPC applications.
-Co-advised with Tânia Esteves.

-**2024** - Carlos Eduardo Machado.
-Improving the observability of complex I/O stacks.
-Co-advised with Tânia Esteves.

-**2024** - Gonçalo Sousa.
-Fault-Tolerant Storage Solutions for AI Training in HPC.
-Co-advised with Cláudia Brito.

-**2024** - André Lucena Ferreira.
-Storage Optimizations for large-scale AI training in HPC.
-Co-advised with Cláudia Brito.

-**2024** - Rui Pedro Oliveira.
-Efficient Deduplication for the SPDK Platform.

-**2024** - Diogo Novo.
-An hybrid approach to dependable distributed storage.
-Co-advised with Francisco Maia.

-**2024** - Gonçalo Pinto.
-Chaos Engineering in Large Scale Systems.

-**2023** - Francisco Neves.
-Heterogeneous storage solution for deep learning frameworks.
-Co-advised with Cláudia Brito.

-**2023** - Guilherme Fernandes.
-Programmable and Adaptable User-level Storage Systems.
-Co-advised with Ricardo Macedo.

-### Concluded:

 **2025** - Mariana Amorim.
 Energy control system for disaggregated storage resources.
 Co-advised with Ricardo Macedo.